 Like bank accounts, security deposits held by utilities, such as electric, telephone, or gas companies, can be subject to set off if you owe money to the utility company when you file for bankruptcy.

-If you file for bankruptcy, the utility company cannot demand payment of past due amounts in order to continue utility service.
+If you file for bankruptcy, the utility company cannot demand payment of past due amounts to continue utility service.
 However, if you are behind in utility payments when you file for bankruptcy, the company can use money from your security deposit to cover the debt.
-And then it can require you to replenish your deposit or, with certain limits, post a new deposit.
+And then it can require you to replenish your deposit or post a new deposit (some limitations exist).

 Before you file, be prepared to replenish your deposit in the case of set off.
 Consider timing your bankruptcy filing so that you aren't behind in utility payments when you file.

-To learn more about utility deposits in bankruptcy, see Using Chapter 7 Bankruptcy to Prevent a Utility Shut-Off and If I File for Bankruptcy, Can I Get My Gas Service Reconnected?
+(To learn more about utility deposits in bankruptcy, see Using Chapter 7 Bankruptcy to Prevent a Utility Shut-Off.)

 This is particularly important if you have authorized a creditor to:

-To learn more about stopping automatic debits, see Automatic Deductions: Watch Out for Errors.
+(To learn more about stopping automatic deductions, see Automatic Bank Payments: Watch Out for Errors.)